dr javeed sukhera md, frcpc

 Dr. Sukhera holds certification from the Royal College of Physicians and Surgeons of Canada in both Psychiatry and Child and Adolescent Psychiatry.
 He is also double-board certified in Psychiatry and Child and Adolescent Psychiatry from the American Board of Psychiatry and Neurology.

 Dr. Sukhera sits on several committees and councils at the local, provincial, national and international levels.
 He is President-Elect of the Ontario Psychiatric Association.
 He sits on the Governance Committee of the Academic Medical Organization of Southwestern Ontario and Board of the Clinical Teachers Association at Western University.
+He was recently appointed to the London Police Services Board.

 His work has been recognized by the Schulich School of Medicine and Dentistry's 2018 Award of Excellence, Western University Department of Psychiatry Clinical Innovation Award, Arnold Gold Foundation, and the Associated Medical Services - Phoenix Fellowship.